joshmedeski/dc-exercises/redux/intro-to-redux/README.md

 - Render the page on page load
 - Render the page on a redux store subscribe, so the page updates every time the value changes
 - Dispatch actions when the buttons are pressed

+See `counter-start.html` for a helpful starting point to build the reducer, store, and actions.
+See `counter-solution.html` for a working solution.